Questions about the Critical Reading and Writing Skills Test

 Passing the CRWS test does not satisfy the English proficiency requirement.

 In fact, if your native language is not English, you must meet the English proficiency requirement before you can take the CRWS test.
-(A one term exception to the English proficiency requirement is not sufficient.)

 If you are interested in pursuing a degree program at the Harvard Extension School, you are advised to meet both requirements as soon as possible.
 (Be aware that the English proficiency requirement for registration is different from the English proficiency requirement for degree program admission.)